SubDisc/pySubDisc/README.md

 pySubDisc is a Python wrapper for [SubDisc: Subgroup Discovery](https://github.com/SubDisc/SubDisc).

-This pacakge is still early in development and all functionality and syntax are subject to change.
+This package is still early in development and all functionality and syntax are subject to change.

 ## Installation